9 Reasons to Live and Learn in the Greater Baltimore Area

 2. Diverse Economy

 Baltimore has a variety of organizations and businesses operating in almost every sector.
-The city is considered a bioscience hub, has eight business incubators, and is home to Johns Hopkins, which is the third-best hospital in the U.S. It also has four other major hospitals, dozens of federal agencies, Medicare and Medicaid service centers, PayPal and Bank of America corporate operations centers, and other large companies like McCormick and General Motors.3
+The city is considered a bioscience hub, has eight business incubators, and is home to Johns Hopkins, which is the third-best hospital in the U.S.3 The region also hosts four other major hospitals, dozens of federal agencies, Medicare and Medicaid service centers, PayPal and Bank of America corporate operations centers, and other large companies like McCormick and General Motors.

 The economy is not only diverse, but also vibrant.
 Strong growth is expected in many sectors.
 Although Baltimore-specific industry projections are not available, solid growth is projected throughout Maryland.
 And considering that the Baltimore-Columbia-Towson metropolitan area is home to approximately 46 percent of Maryland's population, it is likely that the city's industrial growth will be similar to that of the whole state.4